 Getting started with Forms

-Forms is an enterprise add-on application that works with jContent and jExperience to allow users to create and publish forms, include forms in pages and content, and view, analyze and map the resulting data.
+Forms is an enterprise add-on application that works with Jahia and Marketing Factory to allow users to create and publish forms, include forms in pages and content, and view, analyze and map the resulting data.
 Functionality is split in 3 key areas and users must be given the appropriate role or permission to access:

 - Form Builder interface and monitoring software